 10. The flip-side is that once-remote mountain villages were changed dramatically.
 Some 20 000 people lost their homes, farmland or communal grazing grounds (although similar-sized new homes were provided elsewhere).
 But the effects are still being felt today, with some communities that used to share social ties now cut off from each other by the reservoir.

 11. Phase 2 is set to begin near Mokhotlong in 2014 and will take five to six years before it finally joins with Katse dam via a tunnel.

 12. Fish in the dam include trout and indigenous yellow fish.
-There are some nursery projects for the fish (you can see one not far from the Katse Lodge) and it’s hoped to start exporting soon.
+There are some nursery projects for the fish (you can see one not far from the Katse Lodge).
+Trout are farmed for local consumption and export.

 Need to know